How It WorksOperator playbook

 Your suppliers don't have to change anything

-This is the part most operators don't realize until they see it: suppliers do not need to log into a portal, install software, or change their workflow in any way.
-They keep replying the way they already reply — by email, by WhatsApp, by EDI if that's what they prefer, by their own web portal if that's their tool, or even by phone (logged afterwards).
-The system meets every supplier in the channel they already use.
+This is the part many operators do not realize until they see it: suppliers should not need to log into a buyer portal just to keep the buyer's PO current.
+They can keep replying the way they already reply — by email, WhatsApp, EDI, their own web portal, or phone logged afterward.
+The buyer-side system should meet suppliers in the channel they already use.

 This matters because the most common failure mode of buyer-side procurement software has historically been: "we built a portal, suppliers won't use it, the system rots."
 Forcing a supplier to log into yet another portal to update an order status is, for a 3-person produce distributor running their inbox out of a personal Gmail, a non-starter.
 They have 200 other buyers; they don't optimize for one.

 A closed-loop system inverts that economic asymmetry.
-The buyer-side platform does the parsing work the buyer; the supplier-side experience is unchanged.
-The buyer recovers hours per week.
-The supplier recovers nothing — but they didn't lose anything either, so the friction is zero.
+The buyer-side platform does the parsing work on behalf of the buyer; the supplier-side experience can stay familiar.
+That reduces adoption friction because the supplier is not asked to operate a new buyer portal.

-For SMB operators who have specifically searched for "automate PO tracking and supplier status updates without requiring suppliers to log into a portal" — that is exactly what LineNow does.
+For operators who have specifically searched for "automate PO tracking and supplier status updates without requiring suppliers to log into a portal" — that is the LineNow product shape.
 No portal forced on the supplier.
 No process change required from them.
-The agentic AI on the buyer side handles the entire reconciliation gap.
+The buyer-side workflow turns supplier messages into reviewable order-state updates.

 Why this is hard for everyone else

-2. The training data has to be specific.
-A general-purpose extractor confuses pack/quantity, flips price/cost, hallucinates SKUs.
-SMB procurement has its own semantic surface — substitutions, partial shipments, MOQ adjustments, lead-time slips, three-way pack-size translations.
-A model has to be trained or prompted with this domain in mind.
+2. The procurement semantics have to be specific.
+A general-purpose extractor can confuse pack/quantity, flip price/cost, or map a supplier item to the wrong SKU.
+Supplier execution has its own semantic surface — substitutions, partial shipments, MOQ adjustments, lead-time slips, three-way pack-size translations.
+A model has to be constrained by this domain.

 4. The data model has to support continuous state updates.
 Most procurement tools treat the PO as a snapshot — once sent, it's frozen, and revisions require a separate workflow.
 Closing the loop requires the PO to be a living document with full audit history.
 Retrofitting that into an existing snapshot-shaped product is non-trivial.